 What are the odds someone with a felony will get hired?

-Our belief is that your odds are average because:
+Our belief is that your odds are higher than average because:

 - The company’s website says they’ll consider applicants with criminal records.